Zefile8/Edo-Autoscript/README.md

 have to manually fix any mistakes it left behind, it just makes the tedious parts that much faster.
 For best results, give it only one effect at a time.

+Contact me on Discord at Zefile#5500 for any additional information.